 A qualified family member includes only: (1) a natural or adopted child or descendant of the owner’s child; (2) a stepchild of the owner: (3) the owner’s parent or an ancestor of the owner’s parent; (4) a stepparent of the owner; (5) a child-in-law of the owner or; 6) a … Continue reading

-A property owner who does not reside in Arizona must designate a statutory agent who lives in the state of Arizona to accept legal service on his/her behalf.
-Regardless of where organized; a corporation, limited liability company, partnership, limited partnership, trust or real estate trust, must register the name of … Continue reading
+A residential rental property owner who does not reside in Arizona must designate a statutory agent who lives in the state of Arizona to accept legal service on his/her behalf.
+Regardless of where organized; a corporation, limited liability company, partnership, limited partnership, trust or real estate trust, must register the … Continue reading

 No, tax ratio and tax assessment remain the same regardless if you are a legal class 3 or legal class 4.2.
 However, as a 4.2 you will not be eligible to receive the State Aid Credit on your tax bill which may create an increase in your tax bill.

 A fee of $10.00 USD shall be collected for new Residential Rental Registrations and any changes to existing registered rentals in the Registry to include any changes to: Ownership Information, Contact Information, Out-Of-State Owner’s Designation of Statutory Agent, and the removal of Statutory Agent.

 No, the sale price of your property is public record and is received from the Affidavit of Sale which has been recorded with the County Recorder’s office.
 It is our legal responsibility to value all properties in Maricopa County and the sale price is vital part of that.
 It is … Continue reading